Nozbe/Michael.team/_passion/money.md

 It's your job to look at the money as a means to build a successful company and not be blinded by the millions of dollars you think you're going to have.
 Probably you never will cash in these millions.
 Yet if you do, you will not care about it anyway at this point.
 This is how it works.

-Donald Trump in several interviews said he had more money he ever needed and he didn't care, all he cared was making great deals.
-When you follow your passions you will get there.
-And you'll love it.
 Several studies proved that if people had enough money to cover their basic needs, they stop caring about it altogether.
 I can testify it's true... and that your passion will get you there.

 These days I'm crazy about the revenue and I'm watching it very closely, comparing to the previous months, looking at the increase or decrease of sales, making sure my costs don't sink our ship.
 I care about the "healthy revenue" and not the amount of cash in my bank account.